Snap: Can You Trust Change?

 Snap (SNAP) announced earnings on Tuesday with more of the same as the prior two quarters - more losses, more underwhelming growth, and more narrative.
 But, the theme on the conference call was about change - changing everything.
-There is so much I could talk about based on the discussion from conference call alone but I want cover what may be the most damaging to the company moving forward.
+There is so much I could talk about based on the discussion from the conference call alone but I want cover what may be the most damaging to the company moving forward.

 Who Doesn't Love Change?